 Applications should focus on the use of ultrafast probes to characterize and understand spin, charge, energy, and phase dynamics in materials and chemical processes for energy-relevant materials and chemical systems.
-The focus of this topic is on studying excitations in quantum systems to gain a fundamental mechanistic understanding of how the various quantum particles or quasi-particles interact and flow through an excited system.
-Specific applications in chemical sciences should advance understanding of attosecond-to-femtosecond dynamics and electron-electron or electron-nuclear correlations in molecules.
-Ultrafast tools can, of course, also be used to benchmark materials performance and rank order sample systems based on a chemical composition or nano-structural arrangement; but such work is not within the scope of the topic.
-Research that does not focus on fundamental quantum materials or chemical research shall be deemed non-responsive.
+For materials sciences, applications should focus on studying excitations in quantum systems to gain a fundamental mechanistic understanding of how the various quantum particles or quasi-particles interact and flow through an excited system.
+Applications in chemical sciences should advance understanding of attosecond-to-femtosecond dynamics and electron-electron or electron-nuclear correlations in molecules.

-EXCLUSIONS: Applications that target biomedical applications or systems (e.g. animal/human health) will NOT be considered.
+EXCLUSIONS: Applications that target biomedical applications or systems (e.g., animal/human health) and applications that focus on benchmarking materials performance and/or rank ordering of sample systems based on a chemical composition or nano-structural arrangement will NOT be considered.